 EVENTS AND WORKSHOPS

-Book Linda now for virtual workshops in the spring of 2021 – and for in-person talks (pandemic permitting) in the summer and beyond.
+Book Linda now for workshops and in-person talks (pandemic permitting) in 2022.
 Linda gives solo talks as a conference keynoter; participates in interfaith panel discussions; and conducts training workshops for educators on how to teach about religion & avoid controversy; and frequently gives talks to adult education groups at houses of worship.
 She also is available to speak at book clubs.
 In recent years, she has spoken at the Chautauqua Institution, Harvard Divinity School; Northwestern University; Boston College; Merrimack College; the National Council of the Social Studies annual conference; numerous temples and churches; the Dallas Jewish Community Center; Facing History & Ourselves in Brookline, Mass.; Decatur Book Festival in Georgia and the Boston Book Festival.

 What can Linda Do For Your Group:

 She can give a keynote address for large audiences; give a lunch and learn talk for any organization or company about religious bigotry and how to prevent it; teach a workshop to educators on teaching about religion and avoiding stepping over the line on church/state issues; do an interactive session for middle school and high school students on topics related to Faith Ed.
 She can tailor her talk to your needs.